uggla/planetoid/README.md

 cd worker
 mvn compile quarkus:dev
 ```
-*Note: maven will download a lot of dependencies from the internet*
+*Note: Maven will download a lot of dependencies from the internet*

 ### Client

 #### Native client
 1. Install Rust following the instructions [here](https://www.rust-lang.org/fr/learn/get-started).

-   *Tips: the rustup method is the simplest method.*
+   *Tips: the rustup method is the simplest one.*

 2. Install required library for macroquad